Requirements for Archiving, Distribution and User Services in Earth Observation System Data and Information System (EOSDIS)

 - On an XDS that supports an order-based system, the XDS shall provide automated status information to users regarding their data orders.

 - The XDS shall distribute data in ESO-approved standard formats commonly accepted within the user community for the types of data for which the XDAAC is responsible.
-Waivers to this policy shall be approved by the ESDIS Project.
+Waivers to this policy shall be approved by ESDIS.
 The ESO approved standards are listed at https://earthdata.nasa.gov/user-resources/standards-and-references.

 - The XDS shall distribute data to users via electronic networks.